Spinal Tap header

 by Ethan De Seife (2007, Wallflower Press, £10.00 ISBN 190567449X)

-by John Kenneth Muir (2006, Emmis Books, $9.95 ISBN 1578602823) "John Kenneth Muir, an expert on cult films and TV series, discusses how the film was made and marketed; its initial audience reception; why it later gained popularity; its influence on the genre; and the film’s impact on pop culture."
-Unfortunately the publisher stopped issuing new titles just as this book was scheduled to be released in August 2006.
+Critic John Kenneth Muir, an expert on cult films and TV series, discusses how TIST was made and marketed; its initial audience reception; why it later gained popularity; its influence on the rockumentary genre; and its impact on pop culture.
+The book originally had been scheduled for publication in 2006 by Emmis Books as Behind the Screen: This is Spinal Tap but was shelved when the publisher had financial difficulties.
+You can buy it at Amazon.

 Spinal Tap: The Book